The best reviews happen when everyone's pointing at the same thing at the same time.

 The studio ritual we were trying to hold onto is specific and physical.
 Multiple people, one surface, real-time attention.
 Somebody points and everybody looks.
 Somebody moves a card and everybody sees it move.
 Somebody moves a certain way and the meaning is visible before they've said a word about it.
 That's the loop.

 The technical work behind that is significant and invisible, which is how it should be.
-The designer shouldn't have to think about sync.
-The designer should be thinking about the work.

 The pin-up wall was never about the pins.
 It was about everybody being in the room.